 - 5. Prior to the occupation of the development, Lots 23 37 on P603 and Lot 28155 on P41890 Old York Road are to be amalgamated into one Certificate of Title. - 6.
-Prior to occupation of the development, solid acoustic fencing shall be erected on the western boundary from the front building setback to the rear boundary of Lot 5 (59) Old York Rd, Northam. - 7.
+Prior to the occupation of development, solid acoustic fencing shall be erected on the western boundary, including any required retaining, from the front building setback to the rear boundary of Lot 5 (59) Old York Road, Northam. - 7.
 Prior to the occupation, the development shall be connected to an approval effluent disposal system. - 8.
 Prior to the occupation of the development, the landscaping and irrigation of the development site shall be installed in accordance with the approved landscape plan. - 9.
 Prior to the occupation of the development, the proposed hardstand area is to be paved, sealed and drained to the satisfaction of the local government. - 10.
-Prior to occupation of the development, vehicle parking, manoeuvring and circulation areas shall be designed, constructed, sealed, drained, line-marked and kerbed in accordance with: - (i) The approved plan(s); - (ii) Australian/New Zealand Standard AS/NZS 2890.1:2004, Parking facilities, Part 1: Off-street car parking; - (iii) Australian/New Zealand Standard AS/NZS 2890.6:2009, Parking facilities, Part 6: Off-street parking for people with disabilities; - (iv) Australian Standard AS 1428.1-2009, Design for access and mobility, Part 1: General Requirements for access - New building work (by providing a link to the main entrance of the development by a continuous accessible path of travel); - (v) Council's engineering requirements and design guidelines.
+Prior to occupation of the development, vehicle parking, manoeuvring and circulation areas shall be designed, constructed, sealed, drained, line-marked and kerbed in accordance with: - (i) The approved plan(s); - (ii) Australian/New Zealand Standard AS/NZS 2890.1:2004, Parking facilities, Part 1: Off-street car parking; - (iii) Australian/New Zealand Standard AS/NZS 2890.6:2009, Parking facilities, Part 6: Off-street parking for people with disabilities;

+- (iv) Australian Standard AS 1428.1-2009, Design for access and mobility, Part 1: General Requirements for access New building work (by providing a link to the main entrance of the development by a continuous accessible path of travel); - (v) Council's engineering requirements and design guidelines. - 11.
+Prior to the occupation, the development shall be connected to an approved on-site sewerage system.